xsebov01/Digital-electronics-1/Labs/02-logic/README.md

 ![Equations](images/2less.png)

-simplified SoP form of the "greater than" = v latexe simplified PoS form of the "less than" = v latexe
+simplified SoP form of the "greater than" = simplified PoS form of the "less than" =

 Link na EDA playground: